priyesh-pandya/laravel-blog/README.md

 - DB_PASSWORD=

-Make sure you set the correct database connection information before running the migrations
+Make sure you set the correct database connection information before running the migrations commands

 - php artisan migrate
 - php artisan serve

 ```

-Open the url http://127.0.0.1:8000/ in your web browser will run the blog app
+Now open the url http://127.0.0.1:8000/ (after PHP serve) in your web browser will run the blog app or use whatever URL you setup for this project.

 Author : Priyesh Pandya